Orianna Andrews

-Orianna Moon Andrews (1834–1883) was an American physician who was one of the first women in America to hold a medical degree.
+Orianna Moon Andrews (1834–1883) was an American medical doctor who was one of the first women in America to hold a medical degree.
 She served as a doctor for the Confederate Army during the American Civil War.

 Early life and education

 Born in 1834 in Albemarle County, Virginia, to a plantation-owning family, Orianna Andrews (nee Moon) decided to study medicine from an early age.
 She attended the Troy Female Seminary (now the Emma Willard School) for a year, which provided the required courses in sciences and mathematics to allow her to enroll in the Female Medical College of Pennsylvania (now the Woman's Medical College of Pennsylvania).
 This was in the College's fourth induction of students.
 Andrews was the first woman from Virginia to attend the college, and only the third woman from the Southern United States.

 Andrews submitted her doctoral thesis in 1856 and graduated the following year.
 At the time, she was one of 38 women who had earned medical degrees in the United States.